Davis Polk

 At the offices of Davis Polk & Wardwell LLP in New York, New York.

-Davis Polk & Wardwell LLP is an American multinational law firm headquartered in New York City with offices in Washington, D.C., Menlo Park, London, Madrid, Brussels, Hong Kong, Beijing, Tokyo, and São Paulo.
+Davis Polk & Wardwell LLP is an American multinational law firm headquartered in New York City with offices in Washington, D.C., Los Angeles, Redwood City, California, London, Madrid, Brussels, Hong Kong, Beijing, Tokyo, and São Paulo.
 The firm is recognized for its work in corporate law, litigation, tax, and financial regulation.
-Davis Polk operates as an all-equity partnership and consistently ranks among the most profitable law firms in the world, with profits per partner exceeding $7 million.
+Davis Polk operates as an all-equity partnership.